Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 The defence dyke, Dandige is located at Purhus between Randers and Hobro.
 The course of the dyke is intersected by several roads, including the Northern Jutland motorway.
 The dike can be seen from the motorway but is difficult to distinguish from common boundaries between fields.
 Originally it has been about 1.5 km. long.
 A record of 1894 tells that the dyke was partly leveled, but in the South-East, it was barely 2 m. high and 1.15 m high in the northwest.
 The cross section is said originally to have measured 9 m.
 With a smooth, flat slope to the southwest.
 This indicates that the dyke was built as a defense against enemies from the north.
 No traces of palisades had been found, but it must be assumed that they have been there.
 Unfortunately, it has not been possible to date the dyke, but many believe that it was built in early Roman Iron Age.
 The legend tells that the legendary King Dan fell in battle on the dyke.

-At Fjaltring south of Lemvig is the defence dyke Rammedige.
 The dyke runs north-south and has originally been 2-2.5 km long and connected two wetlands.
 Today the remains of the dyke can be seen over a 400 meter long distance.
 There is no sure dating, but it is believed to have been built between 100 and 400 AC.
 The dyke has undoubtedly been higher than it stands today, and one must also assume that it had been equipped with palisades on the top.
 On the eastern side of the dyke, there is a moat that is 6 meters wide and 1.7 meters deep.
 One must, therefore, assume that the dyke was built as a defense against enemies from the east.
-When H. C. Andersen visited the place on his Journey to Jylland in 1859, he was told that Prince Amled (Hamlet) fell in battle at Rammedige, and he is buried there.

-driven poles, some places reinforced by floatings, which were split oak planks with cut holes that had been put down over the piles, and has floated on the water surface.
+At the entrance to Haderslev Fjord, two very large sea defence blockings were built in 370-418 AC, which are called Æ Lei and Margretes Bro.
+Both barrings are designed as a wide belt of driven poles, some places reinforced by floatings, which were split oak planks with cut holes that had been put down over the piles, and has floated on the water surface.
 The purpose of this facility has been to prevent or delay enemy ships from entering the fjord; a kind of Iron Age minefields.

 In Denmark, there are remains of three ring-fortresses which are thought to have been built in the Roman Iron Age.
 Troldborg Ring west of Vejle, Hagenshøj north of Skive and Smøl Vold north of Broagerland.
 They can not be compared with the later Viking ring castles, but it is interesting that ring fortresses have had a certain tradition in Denmark.
 They measure all under 60 meter in outside diameter; Troldborg Ring is still surrounded by a 0.5 m. deep moat, which is 2.5 m. wide.